 Hosting the Oscars is not an easy task.
-I don’t know from personal experience (I’m still waiting for my agent to land me that gig), but given the number of times that the Hollywood press has raked past hosts over hot coals, I think it’s a fair assessment to say that the high-profile opportunity can be a career downer if not executed with finesse.
+We don’t know from personal experience, but given the number of times that the Hollywood press has raked past hosts over hot coals, it’s a fair assessment to say that the high-profile opportunity can be a career downer if not executed with finesse.
 (See David Letterman.)

 The challenge here is the audience – or rather the audiences.
 An Oscars’ host has two people to please: the celebrities in the room and us regular folks at home.
 And while, yes, we all put our pants on one leg at a time (some of us just have nicer pants), celebrities and lay people don’t always find humor in the same things.
-Take Ricky Gervais and his hosting of the Golden Globes.
+Take Ricky Gervais and his hosting of the Golden Globes in 2016.
 While his ability to snare celebrities in the room with a quip has become his shtick, it has a tendency to attract the ire of Hollywood.
 (See T.J.
 Miller’s comments regarding Mr. Gervais’ most recent hosting gig.
 Despite the fallout, Mr. Gervais will be returning to host in 2020.)

-Too often, I see law firms pulling a Ricky Gervais with their content.
-While they might have multiple audiences with overlapping but separate interests, they try to cater to both with identical content.
+While firms might have multiple audiences with overlapping but separate interests, they too often try to cater to both with identical content.
 What you get is a content program with a lot of effort invested but diminished ROI.
 In the end, the old adage is true: You can’t be everything to everyone.

-2. You never change your voice: A verbal brand is a key component to an overall brand strategy for any law firm.
+2. You never change your voice: A verbal brand is a key component to an overall brand strategy for any business.
 (FYI, a “verbal brand” is a combination of the diction, sentence syntax and other linguistic elements a brand uses to give itself an original identity.)
 However, even a verbal brand can be tweaked depending on the audience.
 Consider how you talk to your spouse versus your boss.
 Or how you talk to a child versus an adult.
-These same principles of interpersonal communication apply to organizations.
-While you don’t want to run afoul of your firm’s verbal brand elements, you should allow for flexibility so your lawyers sound like lawyers when writing for lawyers and like helpful advisors when writing for non-lawyers.
+These same principles of interpersonal communication apply to organizations and their fluctuating target audiences.

-3. You have one blog representing your entire firm: I fully encourage law firms to start a blog.
+3. You have one blog representing your entire firm: We fully encourage firms to start a blog.
 It’s a great way to develop credibility, reach an audience consistently, prove value and gain prominence among search engines.
-However, I’ve seen some law firms try to create one blog for the entirety of the firm, despite the firm handling any number of legal issues, from real estate transactions to discrimination lawsuits.
+However, I’ve seen some firms try to create one blog for the entirety of the firm, despite the firm handling any number of issues, from real estate transactions to discrimination lawsuits.
 The problem with this strategy is that you end up talking about everything to everyone, which means that nobody wants to listen to you.
 Content marketing is meant to be tailored to a niche audience.
-Otherwise, how can you possibly expect to create affinity with your brand, let alone break through the content deluge that exists across the Internet?
-My recommendation: Identify the practice or industry group that A) has a clearly defined audience and B) has attorneys who are willing to invest the effort required to produce relevant content for that audience on an ongoing basis.
+Otherwise, how can you possibly expect to create affinity with your brand, let alone break through the content deluge that exists across the internet?
+Our recommendation: Identify the practice or industry group that A) has a clearly defined audience and B) has service professionals who are willing to invest the effort required to produce relevant content for that audience on an ongoing basis.

-5. You don’t interact on social media: A few years ago, I was just happy to see a law firm have a presence on social media.
-That was a major triumph.
+5. You don’t interact on social media: A few years ago, it was a welcome sight to just see firms have a presence on social media.
 But the bar has been raised since then, and frankly, if you do plan to get any real ROI out of social media, just being there and posting is not enough.
 The key to success with social media is interaction and, to interact effectively, you need to know your audience.
 What’s an interaction?
 I’m talking about retweets, comments and responding to comments.
 It also includes creating posts that foster engagement, such as prompts and polls.